Overview

 Unparalleled technical planning setting the bar for future eclipse streaming events

-To support research teams, Telstra Purple leveraged its partnership with Fortinet to deliver a ruggedised ‘network in a box’, including the required switches, cabling, power supply and other hardware.
+To support research teams, our technical services team leveraged a partnership with Fortinet to deliver a ruggedised ‘network in a box’, including the required switches, cabling, power supply and other hardware.
 This network-agnostic unit was connected to a local fibre backhaul, providing the blistering speeds and reliability required for multiple live streams.
 The fibre link was backed up by StarLink satellite services.

 Research teams connected their telescopes directly to the unit, with footage streamed by Perth Observatory, GDC and Time and Date across four telescopes to their websites, as well as directly to YouTube.
 Time and Date hosted a streamed live event, including expert interviews and observations from the ground.